Self-authorship: Leading factors in development of self-authorship in diverse cultures

-According to Jane Pizzolato et al 2012: cultural, relational, and psychological interactions affect self-authorship development.
+According to Jane Pizzolato et al. 2012: cultural, relational, and psychological interactions affect self-authorship development.
 This is true, especially for African Americans.
 In a study of diverse college students from three public universities, they found that psychological contexts seem to be related to students' dissonance experiences and the process of self-authorship.
 Specifically, they found the primary catalyst of self-authorship to be the students' previous notions of identity dissonance when asked, "Who am I?".
 However, for African Americans, the question was less about, "Who Am I?" in the intrapersonal dimension of self-authorship but, "Who are we?" referencing the minority or ethnic group.
 The "Who are we?" question shows that previous notions of relational dissonance also lead to self-authorship development.
 This seemed to be more relevant for African Americans and other minority groups.

 According to Vasti Torres and Ebelia Hernandez 2007: Latino college students face challenges to self-authorship as they recognize and adapt to perceived racism.

 Adding other conflicts, such as those of gender and sexuality, further complicate the development of self-authorship.
-When looking at the development of self-authorship in gay Latino college students, Robert Orozco and Lara Perez-Felkner 2018 conceptualized a framework of thought they refer to as "conociéndose y escribiédose¨, which explains the difficulties posed by having to self-author in the face of multiple conflicts in identity.
+When looking at the development of self-authorship in gay Latino college students, Robert Orozco and Lara Perez-Felkner 2018 conceptualized a framework of thought they refer to as "conociéndose y escribiéndose¨, which explains the difficulties posed by having to self-author in the face of multiple conflicts in identity.
 This framework was based on Gloria Anzaldúa's perception of "conocimiento", or the journey required to learn one's identity in a shifting world.

+An Everyone Culture

+Robert Kegan and Lisa Laskow Lahey, in their book An Everyone Culture, explore the concept of a "Self-Authoring mind."
+They describe this stage of development as an individual's capacity to "step back enough from the social environment to generate an internal seat of judgment, or personal authority, that evaluates and makes choices about external expectations" (Kegan and Lahey, p.
+63).
+This means that individuals with a Self-Authoring mind are able to detach from their social context, forming personal values and making decisions based on their own beliefs.

+Kegan and Lahey further explain, "Our self coheres by its alignment with its own belief system, ideology, or personal code; by its ability to self-direct, take stands, set limits, and create and regulate its boundaries on behalf of its own voice" (Kegan and Lahey, p.
+63).
+This extends the previous idea by emphasizing the importance of personal boundaries and beliefs, which help define and strengthen the Self-Authoring mind within the stages of adult development.